jessp01/crash-course-in/README.md

 ## crash-course-in

 Crash courses on various software engineering topics.
 Courses are organised under the `courses` dir.
 Each course includes:
 - An [mdp](https://github.com/visit1985/mdp) presentation
 - An [asciinema](https://asciinema.org/about) cast file
 - A link to https://asciinema.org where the cast can be viewed

+Since the `mdp` format closely resembles that of `markdown`, you can also view these whereever MD is supported.

 ## Courses